Tuition & Financial Aid

 - In addition, there is a $35 per quarter Everett fee and a $1 per quarter Legislative Action Fund fee

 - See Current Tuition Information.

-- Link for more information on Resident and Non-Resident status.
+- See more information on Resident and Non-Resident status.

-- Link if another organization or individual will be paying your tuition.
-Let your third party know that your books are available through the Everett Community College Bookstore, not the WWU Bookstore.
+- See if another organization or individual will be paying your tuition.

-The Graduate Program in Rehabilitation Counseling has limited funds available through grants from the Rehabilitation Services Administration (RSA) to provide tuition waivers for students in the program.
+The Graduate Program in Rehabilitation Counseling has limited funds available through grants from the U.S. Department of Education Rehabilitation Services Administration (RSA) to provide tuition waivers for second year students in the program.
 Students receiving RSA funds must agree to work in a state vocational rehabilitation program, or a related program, for two years for each year of support received.